How Much Does a Concrete Driveway Cost?

 - Do your own site preparation to save on labor.
 Some tasks might require heavy equipment, so weigh the costs of renting versus having the contractor do it.

-- If you have an old driveway that needs to be removed, consider breaking up the concrete on your own but letting the contractor haul away the debris.
+- Take on some of the work.
+If you have an old driveway that needs to be removed, consider breaking up the concrete on your own but letting the contractor haul away the debris.

-- Choose a material that best suits your climate for long-term value.
+- Find the right material.
+Choose a material that best suits your climate for long-term value.

-- If the weather allows, try installing a driveway around the beginning or end of the building season to get a seasonal discount.
+- Install in the off season.
+If the weather allows, try installing a driveway around the beginning or end of the building season to get a seasonal discount.

-- Install a basic driveway rather than an elaborate stained or stamped driveway.
+- Stick to the basics.
+Install a basic driveway rather than an elaborate stained or stamped driveway.

-- Avoid designing any curves in the driveway to save on materials and labor.
+- Keep it simple.
+Avoid designing any curves in the driveway to save on materials and labor.

-- Seal your driveway after it has cured, then reseal it every few years to prolong its lifespan.
+- Maintain the driveway.
+Seal your driveway after it has cured, then reseal it every few years to prolong its lifespan.

 Questions to Ask About Concrete Driveway Cost